A statistical test for network similarity: Previous work

 To this day, network similarity remains an active area of research (e.g. \cite{Piccardi2025}).
 For this reason, a complete review of the literature is a task in itself, a task well beyond the scope of this article.
 Therefore, in this section we focus on the work we use as the building blocks of our own work.

 Our work is heavily influenced by that of Schieber et al.~(2017) \cite{SchieberEtAl2017}.
-Like these authors, we study the distribution of node-node distances.
-We are also guided in our work by Wang et al.~(2022) \cite{WangEtAl2022}.
-Like these authors, we also consider node to node distance.
-Nevertheless, we do not compute distances between vector representations of nodes.
-Unlike these authors and in light of the limitations (of shortest path distances) identified by Akara et al.~ (2021) \cite{RDist2021} and the work of Camby and Caporossi (2017) \cite{Camby17}, we use Jaccard distance between nodes.
-The details and benefits of using Jaccard for node similarity have been well-documented \cite{JaccOrig,Camby17,PMCplxNets2020,PMCplxNets2022} and so have the shortcomings of shortest-path \cite{ChebotarevShamis2006a,FoussEtAl2012}.
+Following their example, we study the distribution of node-node distances.
+However, while these authors study the distribution of shortest-path distance between nodes, we use Jaccard.
+We are also guided by the work of Wang et al.~(2022) \cite{WangEtAl2022}.
+Like Wang et al., we also examine the distribution of node to node distance, but with more clearly obtained distances.
+In contrast to them, we do not compute distances between vector representations of nodes that are obtained by random walk distances \cite{DeepWalk2014}.
+Unlike the work described in these two publications, in light of the overhead imposed by random walk simulations, the limitations of random walk \cite{vonLuxNIPS10,vonLux14,medoidsPPS19,StatSim2023} or shortest path distances \cite{ChebotarevShamis2006a,FoussEtAl2012,RDist2021} and the work of Camby and Caporossi (2017) \cite{Camby17}, we use Jaccard distance between nodes.
+In fact, the details and benefits of using Jaccard for node similarity have been well-documented \cite{JaccOrig,Camby17,PMCplxNets2020,PMCplxNets2022}.

 We also borrow the idea of conducting statistical comparisons of graphs from Peel and Clauset (2015) \cite{Peel2015}.
 However, while these authors do conduct change-point detection using statistical techniques, they begin by imposing a statistical model on their graph under study and then conduct tests within its constraints.
 In contrast, we do not assume any distribution for our graph data.